Paul Ji: Prodiges

 Paul Ji regularly played in the palliative care unit of the Fontainebleau hospital, wishing through music to help people in need.
-In this momentum, in January 2021, he launched the project called "Music for Good" in French: "Musique pour le bien" which aims to share music with people in need, and to encourage other musicians who wish bring change to the world.
+In January 2021, he launched the project called "Music for Good" in French: "Musique pour le bien" which aims to share music with people in need, and to encourage other musicians who wish bring change to the world.
 In the context of the health crisis, he is notably organizing a virtual concert for the New Year.
 This initiative receives the Khemka award for social impact from Eton College.

 Albums

 Paul has recently released his album Piano by Warner Classics, after his win in Prodiges.
 He has also accompanied Sarah Brightman in her album France.